emn178/js-sha1/README.md

 # js-sha1
-This is a simple SHA1 hash function for JavaScript supports UTF-8 encoding.
+A simple SHA1 hash function for JavaScript supports UTF-8 encoding.

 ## Install
 For node.js, you can use this command to install: